Supermassive black holes help with star birth

-Category: Space Hits: 4This is a simulation of the gas distribution in our Milky Way galaxy.
+Category: Space Hits: 7This is a simulation of the gas distribution in our Milky Way galaxy.
 The galaxy itself is tiny in this image: it’s the bright vertical structure in the center.
 Notice the big bubbles to the left and right of that structure?
 It’s the supermassive black hole in the center of the galaxy that causes these bubbles by blowing the gas away.
 Astronomers have found that satellite galaxies traveling through the gas-poor cavities of the bubbles form more stars than those outside of them.
 Image via TNG Collaboration/ Dylan Nelson/ MPG.

 Supermassive black holes are often described as devouring, monster, behemoth, lurking and so on.
 These words make it sound as if black holes are a harbinger of destruction.
 It’s true a star that ventures too close might get spaghettified and utterly destroyed by a black hole’s strong gravity.
 Plus, a supermassive black hole often sends out massive beams of destruction (better known as jets).
 But maybe black holes can do more than lurk and destroy?
 In June 2021, astronomers said that these supermassive black holes might bring about new star birth!